The California Veterinary Medical Board (CVMB) has been regulating veterinary medicine in the State of

 Licensing

-The licensing section of the VMB includes current licensees, applications for new licensees and
+The licensing section of the CVMB includes current licensees, applications for new licensees and

 the Wellness Program.
-To contact the licensing section of the VMB, please send an email to: vmb@dca.ca.gov
+To contact the licensing section of the CVMB, please send an email to: vmb@dca.ca.gov

 Enforcement

-The enforcement section of the VMB includes monitoring and investigating complaints, processing
+The enforcement section of the CVMB includes monitoring and investigating complaints, processing

 violations of the Veterinary Practice Act and monitoring probationers.
 To contact the

-enforcement section of the VMB, please send an email to: Enforcement.VMB@dca.ca.gov
+enforcement section of the CVMB, please send an email to: Enforcement.VMB@dca.ca.gov